shiv248/LangGraphPy-x-ReactJS/README.md

 ```

 #### `./start-local.sh` Options
-Please read the `start-local.sh` to understand what alias commands it is doing under the hood
+Please read the `start-local.sh` to understand what alias commands are running under the hood
 - **`--frontend`**:
     - Starts the frontend application.
     - Example: